pavanyellow/alphasae/README.md

 - Hardware: RTX 4090
 - Training Time: 1-30 minutes depending on the model size

-Here's some scaling trends we observe over different model sizes.
-Note that X axis (Number of features) is in log scale!
+Here are some scaling trends we observe over different model sizes.
+Note that the X-axis (Number of features) is in log scale!
 Details of these runs can be found at [scaling.json](https://huggingface.co/datasets/pavanyellow/othello/blob/main/scaling.json).

 ![l0](assets/l0_features.png)